Allocation of time slots (DCP)

 Time slot requests for any given period must be submitted by interested applicants to the Danish Medicines Agency.

 - Requests should be made by filling in the form: Request for RMS in a decentralised procedure, medicinal products for human use (doc - 0,11 MB).
-The completed form should then be sent as an attachment to firstname.lastname@example.org.
+For medicinal products for veterinary use the form Request for RMS in a decentralised procedure, medicinal products for veterinary use should be filled in.
+The completed form should then be sent as an attachment to email@example.com.
 We aim to process your request within 14 days of receipt.